Santchou

 Santchou is a town and commune in Cameroon.

 It is located in the Menoua division of the West region of Cameroon.
-It is home predominantly to the Mbo people; this is reflected in the name.
+It is a multicultural area made up of 55% of Bamileke and 40% o the Mbo people; this is reflected in the name.
 (Note: Santchou in the local dialect is pronounced San-nzoh, meaning father (San) of elephants (nzoh).)
 It is located on a plain and it is part of the region known as the Plain des Mbo.
 It is bordered to the north by mount manengouba to the south by the cliff of Dschang and to the east by Kekem.

 Villages

 Sanzo is made up of several villages, these include: Nfontsam, Ngwatta, bamia, Fougwo, Mboukock, Bebong, Moyong, Mankang, Bale, Ngang, Mokot, Nden-Matock, Mbokou, Mbongo, Mogot, Nganzon, Nteingue, Nfowang and Njijang.
 Each village is run by a committee of elders headed by a chief.

 The commune of Santchou is made up of three groups namely group Fombap LEZAP, this multicultural village predominantly Bamileke. it is composed of the small villages such as Nganzom, Mabe; and Fombap, Nsala.

 Village Fondenera, it is a village on the mountain. the population is economically most dynamic in Santchou.